Top 8 Skills Every Great SEO Professional Needs to Succeed

 Marketing isn’t one of those jobs that you leave at the office every night.
 It stays with you in your brain.

-To truly be a great at SEO these days you have to have the internal drive that forces you to keep learning.
+To truly be great at SEO these days you have to have the internal drive that forces you to keep learning.

-Whether it’s a new programming language, a new framework (WordPress, React, Angular, etc), a new search engine standard like Schema or AMP, or understanding machine learning, there’s always something to learn.
+Whether it’s a new programming language, a new framework (WordPress, React, Angular, etc), a new search engine standard like Schema, or understanding machine learning, there’s always something to learn.

 The candidates who jump to the top of my hiring list are the ones who have their own side project websites or who create their own tools to solve their problems.

 For example: using the webmaster tools API to automate data pulling and formatting for reports.
 I just hired that person.

 SEO also requires adaptability and thick skin.
 Our industry changes, and sometimes we have to admit to clients that directory submissions, PageRank sculpting, link disavows, or other things we once recommended aren’t really the best idea anymore.